MolimoWang/EventManagementSystem/02-analysis/usecases/docs/05-create_venue.md

 ## Basic Course of Events
 1. The organiser or administrator selects the add venue functionality.
 2. The system turn to create venue page(26-create_venue.png) which displays a form to enter venue details,including:
    - Name
    - Address
-    - Capacity
+   - Ticket Types(ticketTypeName, number)
    - Contact information (name, phone, email)
 3. The organizer fills in the required details and clicks "Submit".
 4. The system updates the list of upcoming events and return to the list venues page (25-list_my_venues.png).